 Scott Hagemann, Senior Market Professional, Caterpillar Inc., agrees that advancements in the sensors and IMUs are the most important achievements.
 “They are very fast and measure many different angles with the same sensor.
 They are also very compact in size so they can be mounted out of harm’s way.”

-“When you couple [sensor and IMU advancements] with the extra processing power we have with the ECM, we’ve seen a real big performance improvement,” says Clark.
+“When you couple [sensor and IMU advancements] with the extra processing power we have with the ECM (engine control module), we’ve seen a real big performance improvement,” says Clark.
 You have more data and the ability to do more with that data.

 IMU technology has also allowed the development of mastless systems.
 Traditionally, contractors remove the grade control components off the masts at night to prevent theft.
 Mastless systems mean you don’t have to worry about daily removal and the risk of falling off a ladder every day, says Clark.